 Uptime is basically the duration wherein your site will be operating.
 So, choose a web hosting service that can deliver your site 24/7.
 Remember that every second on the Internet matters, for it can be accessible at any point in the world.
 The last thing you would want is to lose your audience just because of an unreliable web hosting site

 3. Choose a service that could deliver your page quickly.

-If you think your page doesn't need to be loaded as soon as possible, then you have to think again.
-Remember that fast delivery of page is important to keep your audience.
+If you think your page doesn’t need to be loaded as soon as possible, then you have to think again.
+Remember that the fast delivery of the page is important to keep your audience.
 The longer your audience wait, the more chances of you losing them so you might want to invest in a web hosting site that could deliver your site at this speed.

 4. Check if how can your initial plan be upgraded in the future.